 Q #34) What are the design principles for EJB?

-- Behavior of the EJB application is specified by interfaces
+- The behavior of the EJB application is specified by interfaces.

 - EJB applications are loosely coupled and tired.